 - Honey – avoid until after the baby's first birthday because it can harbor spores of toxic bacterium that can cause botulism, a severe foodborne illness caused by a bacterium which occurs in soil.

-- Strained meats for one day
+- Strained meats can be stored for one day

 - Unopened jars of baby food have the same shelf life as other canned foods.
-Check out the Is My Food Safe?
-App for a complete guide to the shelf life of foods.
+Check out the Is My Food Safe? app for a complete guide to the shelf life of foods.

 Risks of Choking